openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

     type: kubernetes.io/service-account-token
     data:
       extra: YmFyCg==
-  targets: # options: ["cluster", "namespaces", "workloadLabelSelector", "namespaceLabelSelector"]
+  targets: # options: ["cluster", "namespaces", "namespaceLabelSelector"]
-    allButExceptedNamespaces: #all namespaces will be selected, except for kube-system, kube-public and the listed namespaces.
+    excludedNamespaces: #all namespaces will be selected, except for kube-system, kube-public and the listed namespaces.
-       - exception: some-ignored-ns-1
+       - Name: some-ignored-ns-1
-       - exception: some-ignored-ns-2
+       - Name: some-ignored-ns-2
 - Status: #written by `ResourceDistribution` automatically if resource distribution failed.
   description: "Resource distribution failed: Name Conflict." # logs: "Resource %s has existed in some namespaces, please rename your resource or adopt [`overwrite`, 'ignore'] writePolicy."
   conflictingNamespaces: